AdobeDocs/experience-manager-65.en/help/assets/video.md

 1. In the New Project dialog box, in the Project Name field, type the name of your new project.

-   Note that your Project ID is based on your project name.
+   Your Project ID is based on your project name.
 As such, choose the project name carefully; it cannot be changed after it is created.
-Also, you will need to enter the same Project ID again when you set up YouTube in AEM later on; you may want to write it down.
+Also, you must enter the same Project ID again when you set up YouTube in Experience Manager later on; consider writing it down.

 1. Click **[!UICONTROL Create]**.